 For instructions on how to manually deploy an agent, see Install Agent and Certificate on UNIX and Linux Computers Using the Command Line, and then use the following procedure to install the certificates.

-Install Agent and Certificate on UNIX and Linux Computers Using the Command Line
+For more information on how to install the agent and understand the steps for signing the agent certificate, see Install Agent and Certificate on UNIX and Linux Computers Using the Command Line.

-Upgrading and Uninstalling Agents on UNIX and Linux Computers
+To understand how to perform agent maintenance on UNIX and Linux computers, see Upgrading and Uninstalling Agents on UNIX and Linux Computers.

 Review Manually Uninstalling Agents from UNIX and Linux Computers to understand what options and steps need to be performed to properly uninstall the agent from your UNIX and Linux computers.